healixloo/Development/README.md

 ## Description

-This function loads a correlation object and a formed database file as input, return a list of calculated roc.
+This function loads a correlation object and a formed database file as input, return a list of calculated roc

 ## Usage